umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Deployments/Deploying-Deletions/index.md

 Once the deployment is complete, you will notice the following:

-* The Document Type you deleted on Development is still present in the backoffice on the Production environment
+* The Document Type you deleted on Development is still present in the backoffice on the production environment.

 You might wonder why the Document Type that you have deleted, is still there.
 The reason is, that deploy only deletes the associated UDA file, and not the actual Document Type in the database.